How to Boost your Facebook Comments and Engagement in 2021

 Think outside the box.

-Provide weight loss shakes, find a page on getting healthy.
+Provide weight loss shakes?
+Find a page on people looking at getting healthy.

-Distribute hair care products, find a page on thinning hair.
+Distribute hair care products?
+Find a page on people experiencing thinning hair.

-Discover where these pages are, and bring your expertise to platform.
-These are excellent opportunities for you to position yourself as the expert.
-That’s powerful.
+Discover where these pages are and bring your expertise to the platform.
+These are excellent opportunities for you to position yourself as the expert and THAT is some powerful stuff.

-Facebook comments are a win/win.
 Win with your existing friends by engaging on their content and, win with a cold audience by bringing your value to the space.
-There is nothing magic about it — the magic falls in you doing it and then reaping its benefits.
+There is nothing magic about it — the magic is in you doing it and then reaping its benefits.

 Seeking more social media training to help grow your business?